giffordlabcvr/DIGS-for-EVEs/README.md

 - The **third component** of the ID specifies the set of host species in which the ortholog occurs.

 This systematic naming approach facilitates clear identification and comparison of EVEs across different species and contexts.

+**Please note**: although this naming convention was originally developed for ERVs, we have not yet applied it to ERV loci recovered via DIGS.
+Given the vast number of ERV loci present in vertebrate genomes, this will inevitably pose more significant challenges and require a longer-term effort compared to non-retroviral EVEs.

 ### Glossary of EVE Types: